HolyBlackCat/cpp-tutorials/tooling/articles/why_not_visual_studio.md

 # Why I don't suggest using Visual Studio in this tutorial?

+**TL;DR:** VS is easier to set up than VSC, so it often gets recommended to newbies for this reason.
+But VSC isn't *that* hard to set up either.
+It requires some minimal knowledge, such as how to use a terminal, and this tutorial covers all of it, without going into too much detail.
+This has to be learned sooner or later anyway.
+If a person is unable to do this with a tutorial, they'll going to have a hard time with programming even if they switch to an easier IDE.

+---
-Visual Studio (not to be confused with Visual Studio Code) is very popular, including in the industry.

-There's nothing wrong with using it, but I don't consider it to be the best choice, especially not for personal projects, and in this tutorial I recommend Visual Studio Code over it.
+Visual Studio (not to be confused with Visual Studio Code) is popular, and there's nothing wrong with using it.
+But I think there are better option, especially not for personal projects, so in this tutorial I recommend Visual Studio Code over it.
 Why?

 ## Good things about VS